Pranavi25/java-app/README.md

 # Twitter CLI App

 ## Introduction
 Tweets are publicly visible by default, but senders can restrict message delivery to only their followers.
-Users can tweet via the Twitter website, compatible external applications (such as for [smartphones](https://en.wikipedia.org/wiki/Smartphone "Smartphone")), or by [Short Message Service](https://en.wikipedia.org/wiki/Short_Message_Service "Short Message Service") (SMS) available in certain countries
+Users can tweet via the Twitter website, compatible external applications (such as for smartphones or by Short Message Service (SMS) available in certain countries.
+In this project, the tweets can be created, read and deleted with spring framework implementation

 ## Usage